Paddy Freeman’s Park

 There is a large play area for younger children plus a main play area for older children.
 There is a bowling green and two tennis courts, plus a full-size football pitch.

-There are two picnic areas within the park which have some accessible benches that are suitable for wheelchairs.
+This park is home to one of our Urban Green Cafés.
+There are also two picnic areas within the park which have some accessible benches that are suitable for wheelchairs.